semicoderunner/cloudcomputingnotes/README.md

 # placement group<br>

 This creates a logical rack of ec2s .We can place ec2s in our predefined racks or partitions to improve fault tolerance if we need to improve speed between ec2s we can use <br>cluster partition group and if we need to isolate it we can use partition type.Partition placement group is more scalable then spread placement group that only supports <br>7 ec2s per availability zone.<br>

-# Shell Scripting<br>
-It is used for task automation for example if we want to install any app like nginx <br>
-# Common for every linux script<br>
-first line of the file is !/bin/bash <br>
-after that we can write any linux command we want to execute line apt update service nginx status etc<br>
-the file name should end with .sh extension and to run this script we simmple tyoe ./ at the start of the file but remember to give it executable permission by chmod 777<br>